sdgis-edu-tud/fair-data-publication-groupb/README.md

 ## 2.3 Instrument- or software-specific information
-QGIS was used to map and analyze spatial datasets RStudio was employed to collate, visualize the report findings
+-  QGIS was used to map and analyze spatial datasets (version 3.34.12)
+-  RStudio was employed to collate, visualize the report findings (4.5.0)
+-  Copernicus satellite data for NDVI calculations

 # 3. FILE OVERVIEW
-No
+Single versions of the dataset.

 ## 3.1 File List

-### 3.1.1 Data category A
+### 3.1.1 Primary Data
-- "filename.extension": brief description of file

-### 3.1.2 Data category B
-- "filename.extension": brief description of file
+- "(update file name)": Geopackage containing 500m hexagonal grid with all Normalized Data on Biodiversity, Climate Adaptation & Quality of Life metrics

 ## 3.2 Relationship between files:
-The following tables (csv files) employ a foreign key to refer to the primary key (unique identifier) in one or more other table(s):

-"filename.extension"
-- abc used as foreign key to "otherfile.extension"
+The geopackage contains a single spatial layer with all metrics as attributes.

 ## 3.3 File formats and naming conventions
 ### 3.3.1 File formats
-- extension - type of data
+.gpkg - Geopackage format containing spatial grid data with attribute table

 ### 3.3.2 Naming conventions
 - files named lower case, spaces replaced with dashes (dash-case)
-- in tabular data, variable names snake case
+- Variable names use descriptive prefixes

 # 4. DATA-SPECIFIC INFORMATION

 - Missing data code: NA
 - Not Applicable: N/A

-## 4.1 Data Category A
+## 4.1 Enriching Biodiversity Metrics

-### 4.1.1 filename.extension
+### 4.1.1 EB_aggregated.gpkg
-1. Number of variables:
+Number of variables: 5

-2. Number of cases/rows:

-3. Variable List:

-"variable_name"
+_Variable List:_

+"fid"
-- Full name:
+- Full name: Grid Cell Identifier
-- Description:
+- Description: Unique identifier for each 500m hexagonal grid cell
-- Type of variable:
+- Type of variable: Integer
-- Unit of measurement:
+- Unit of measurement: ID number
-- Number of missing values:

-4. Specialised formats or other abbreviations used:
+4. Specialised formats or other abbreviations used: N/A

-5. Total file size:
+5. Total file size: 344 KB

-## 4.2 Data Category B
+## 4.2 Promote Climate Adaptation
 ...

-## 4.3 Data Category C
+## 4.3 Improve Quality of Life
-...

-## 4.4 Data Category D
 ...

 # 5. SHARING/ACCESS INFORMATION
 ## 5.1 Licenses/restrictions placed on the data: